Affiliate links on Android Authority may earn us a commission. Learn more.

 What is lossless audio?

 Lossy compression is based on psychoacoustic compression designed to chop out bits of audio data you can’t hear to achieve very high compression ratios — hence the term “lossy.”
-Studies show that this works very well, with no perceivable difference between the source material and a high bit-rate lossy file.
+Studies show this works very well, with no perceivable difference between the source material and a high bit-rate lossy file.
 However, those popular ad-supported and affordable-tier music streaming options often use lossy bitrates as low as 128kbps.
 This may result in a perceptible loss of quality when listening through a high-quality pair of headphones.

 Lossy compression saves on data but lossless offers source-exact sound quality